jgeumlek/MoltenGamepad/README.md

     ./moltengamepad --mimic-xpad

 Rumble support is disabled by default.
-Use `--rumble` to enable it.
+Use `--rumble` to enable it, and see `documentation/rumble.md` for the reason why this is disabled by default.

 Another useful option is `--make-fifo`, which creates a named pipe so that the running instance can be controlled from scripts and such.